andrewvc/em-zeromq/README.md

 ## Using: ##

 You must use either rubinius, jruby, or 1.9.x.
 1.8.7 does not work with libzmq.

-If you use 1.9.x, be sure to install the ffi gem first.

-For all rubies install ffi-rzmq and eventmachine as well.

 This only works with ZeroMQ 2.1.x which is still unreleased Build+Install ZeroMQ 2.1 from HEAD ( https://github.com/zeromq/zeromq2 )